 His Saxons debut was against Ireland Wolfhounds in Galway in January 2013 and his fifth cap at that level was also against them at Cork two years later.

 He studied for A-levels in maths, geography and PE at Whitgift School, has been a member of Wasps Academy and has captained the club’s A team.
 Elliot made his senior debut against Leinster at Donnybrook, Dublin in a 2010-11 warm-up match and completed 100 appearances for the club in the 20-20 draw with the same opponents in the European Champions Cup at the Ricoh Arena in January 2015.
-He was also shortlisted for the 2014/15 Premiership Player of the Season award and was nominated along with fellow Wasps George Smith and Charles Piutau for the European Player of the Year award last season.
-By mid-January this year, he had amassed 148 games for Wasps and scored 289 points.
+He was also shortlisted for the 2014/15 Premiership Player of the Season award and was nominated along with fellow Wasps George Smith and Charles Piutau for the European Player of the Year award in 2015/16.
+He has amassed 314 points for Wasps, including 36 tries, in 157 games.

 Elliot’s second appearance for England U20 against Italy in February 2011 brought an eye-catching four tries, three of them in the first half hour.
 His debut at that level had been in the starting line-up against Wales six days earlier.
 He went on to land a hat-trick of tries against Scotland at Newbury the following month, having launched it with a spectacular low catch on the full and plunge over the line from George Ford’s pinpoint kick.